 - My daughter is travelling to Thailand to take up a teaching position.
 What are her options for travel insurance?

 A business administrative policy can be bought for your daughter.
 If she is travelling for longer than 1 year then a youth policy will be more suitable.

 - I am travelling overseas and see my medical aid covers me for 90 days.
 Do I need any other travel insurance for my journey?

 Medical aids would typically not pay for the repatriation of mortal remains and non-medical benefits such as cancellation and curtailment, luggage cover and personal accident and personal liability cover.
-So consider our Medical aid top up policy while you are travelling on medicl aid cover.
-When in our sales system select yes to: Medical aid with travel cover?
-On the next step our Medical Aid top up product will be offered.
-(Available if you are 69 or younger).
+So consider our Leisure Standard or Comprehensive policy while you are travelling on medicl aid cover.